What to see

-On the right you see a swarm of red moving balls.
+Above you see a swarm of red moving disks.
 On closer inspection they organise themselves into a rotating sphere.
 This sphere may rotate left- or rightwards, and may even switch spontaneously, but that's another illusion ;-).

 The relative brightness of the red disks versus the green background changes automatically (indicated by the vertical slider).
 At the extremes (bright red or dark red) the large sphere is pretty obvious.
 However, when the brightness of the red disks is the same as that of the green background – a situation called equiluminance – a number of interesting effects can be observed, namely: (1) the 3-dimensional percept loses salience; the sphere becomes nearly flat.
 (2) Some balls seem to flicker, especially those with large steps from frame to frame.
 I assume that the φ-phenomenon breaks down at equiluminance (this may be an original observation, I’m not aware of any publication on this).

 You can grab the slider yourself to determine the most effective position (for me, that is around 150).

 The visual pathway from the eyes to higher visual brain centers consists (largely) of two parallel streams, the “magnocellular” and the “parvocellular” stream.
 For our purposes here it suffices to know that the magnocellular stream, while being motion sensitive, is (nearly) colour blind.
 Thus, in equiluminance, the magnocellular system cannot convey any motion signals because it effectively sees nearly nothing.
 Thus there is no clear information to construct the global gestalt of a rotating sphere.
 [The colourblind magno pathway also plays a role in explaining the “stepping feet” illusion.]